 Location: Inian Island, Icy Strait, southeast Alaska.

-Weather: Broken clouds, light winds and calm seas.
-Air temps in the 60’s.
+Weather: Nice summer day in Alaska with broken clouds, light winds and calm seas.
+Air temps in the high 60’s.

 Powered by Facebook CommentsTags: coral invertebrate life, diving, giant pacific octopus, humpback whales, orcas, sealions